auth0/docs/articles/best-practices/rules.md

 **Do not** be tempted to add a trailing semicolon at the end of the function declaration as this will break rule execution.
 Also, anonymous functions make it hard in [debugging](#debugging) situations to interpret the call-stack generated as a result of any [exceptional error](#exceptions) condition.
 For convenience, consider providing a function name using some compact and unique naming convention to assist with diagnostic analysis (e.g., `function MyRule1 (user, context, callback) {...}`).
 :::

-As depicted in the image below, rules execute in the pipeline associated with the generation of artifacts for authenticity that forms part of the overall [Auth0 engine](https://cdn.auth0.com/blog/auth0-raises-100m-to-fuel-the-growth/inside-the-auth0-engine-high-res.jpg).
+Rules execute in the pipeline associated with the generation of artifacts for authenticity that forms part of the overall [Auth0 engine](https://cdn.auth0.com/blog/auth0-raises-100m-to-fuel-the-growth/inside-the-auth0-engine-high-res.jpg).
 When a pipeline is executed, all enabled rules are packaged together in the order in which they are listed and sent as one code blob to be executed as an Auth0 serverless Webtask.

 ![Rules Pipeline](/media/articles/rules/rules-best-practice-pipeline.png)